-Judge Knisely served as a law clerk for Judge Russell K. Fillner in the 13th Judicial District and subsequently worked as a prosecutor with the the Billings Municipal Court Judge.
+Judge Knisely served as a law clerk for Judge Russell K. Fillner in the 13th Judicial

+District and subsequently worked as a prosecutor with the City of Billings for seven years prior to being elected as the Billings Municipal Court Judge.